 Craig H. Roell, "DEWITT COUNTY," Handbook of Texas Online

-I visited DeWitt County and photographed the courthouse in Cuero on April 13, 2011.
+I visited DeWitt County and photographed the courthouse in Cuero on April 13, 2011 and October 5, 2017.

 DeWitt County Courthouse 1896

 "The building [style] is Richardsonian Romanesque and the architect, A.O Watson, was strongly influenced by the Allegheny County Courthouse in Pittsburgh, Pennsylvania.
 The plan is central and basically square with four corner pavilions.
 The roof is hipped and the main tower and the pavilions have pyramidal roofs.